Purdue-CS193/lab-1-santos57/index.md

 - The TAs/instructors are nice
 - These monitors are pretty great...
 Nice and wide
 - The lighting in this room is yellow, which I guess is better than no lighting or a blue tint
 - The blinds on the front window are half open, and from my seat it like perfectly frames a stoplight outside.
 It's like my personal art piece.
-To me it represents society and the folly of man.
+To me it represents society and the folly of man